gjanders/SplunkVersionControl/README.md

 - git is accessible on the command line, this has been tested on Linux & Windows with git for Windows installed
 - git is using an SSH-based URL and the remote git repository allows the machine running the SplunkVersionControl application to remotely access the repository without a username/password prompt (i.e. SSH keys are in use)
 - git will work from the user running the Splunk process over SSH, note that on Windows this will be the system account by default, on Linux the splunk user
+- the git repository is dedicated to this particular backup as the root / top level of the git repo will be used to create backups

 ## Do the modular input backup and restore tasks need to be on the same Splunk instance?
 No. However, the backup/restore modular input must have access to its own git temporary directory on the OS filesystem, the temporary directory should be unique for both backup and restore operations